Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 <a name="start_stop"></a>
-## Start and Stop recognizing Gesture
+## Start and stop recognizing Gesture

 1. To start recognizing the gesture, use `hand_gesture_start_recognition()`.